Managing Crawl Budget on High-Traffic Headless Blogs

 - Monitor GSC Crawl Stats hourly for 24 hours post-deploy.

-- Execute versioned config revert if threshold breached.
+- Execute versioned config revert if threshold is breached.

 - Resubmit updated sitemap via GSC API.